 Snickerdoodles come with two schools of thought.
 Some people prefer a soft, pillowy fluffy cookie and others prefer their snickerdoodles to be a little chewy in texture.
 I love them both ways but, this recipe will yield a more chewy center with crisp edges.

-- It's important not to over bake these cookies or they''ll become crunchy.
+- It's important not to over bake these cookies or they will become crunchy.
 Adjust the baking time to how your oven performs.

 - Don't skip chilling the dough.
 Chilling the dough allows the butter in the cookies to firm and melt more slowly while baking.
 The sugar is also able to absorb the fat more efficiently.
 Both contribute to the taste and texture of these cookies.